 Wakame is pleasantly tasty with a subtly sweet flavor.
 It can be used for salad or in soup (I’m pretty sure this is the seaweed they use in miso soup).
 Wakame, classified as a “brown algae”, is also incredibly nutritious.

 Seaweed salad is beyond easy to make.
-All you need to do is soak the seaweed in warm water for about 5 minutes.
+All you need to do is soak the seaweed in warm water for a few minutes and it will begin to rehydrate.

 #3: Make an Asian-inspired Vinaigrette Dressing